LIIF Launches Black Developer Capital Initiative

 CDFI Partners with National Affordable Housing Trust to Address Systemic Market Gaps

-SAN FRANCISCO (August 2, 2021) – The Low Income Investment Fund (LIIF), in partnership with National Affordable Housing Trust (NAHT), announced the launch of the Black Developer Capital Initiative (BDCI), which will provide $70 million to support the growth of Black-led for-profit and nonprofit affordable housing developers.
+SAN FRANCISCO (August 2, 2021) – The Low Income Investment Fund (LIIF), in partnership with National Affordable Housing Trust (NAHT), announced the launch of the $70 million (and growing) Black Developer Capital Initiative (BDCI), which will provide capital to support the growth of Black-led for-profit and nonprofit affordable housing developers.
 Bank of America and Wells Fargo each provided $10 million in long-term, low-cost capital to launch the pilot program.
 NAHT will provide developers with access to a national $50 million Low-Income Housing Tax Credit (LIHTC) Equity Fund.

 “We made a significant commitment because we recognized that decades of institutional and structural racism have led to a persistent and growing racial wealth gap in the U.S.,” said Kimberly Latimer-Nelligan, LIIF’s president.
 “The Black Developer Capital Initiative is one of the many results of this commitment and will give our organization – and industry – an opportunity to assess and re-think how we perceive risk and engage with historically excluded and systemically oppressed communities.”